-Rental Income Tax (Effective) - India Compared to Asia
+Rental Income Tax (Effective) in India compared to Asia

 India: Rental income taxes (%).

 The tax levied on the average annual income on a rental apartment/property in the country.

 - Gross rental income is /US$1,500/month